 In this example, our simple AI would find the following sets of matching words (assuming we split by punctuation and whitespace and transform letters to lowercase).

 Matches entry 1: ["the", "nigeria", "i", "a", "you", "prince", "on"] Matches entry 2: ["the", "nigeria", "that", "a", "you", "prince", "harry", "on"]

 With this, we have seven matches for database entry one and eight matches for database entry two.

-Since the second entry has more matching words and was labeled as “ham” in the database, our spam detection algorithm will correctly copy this label for our friend’s email about the Guardian Nigeria.
+Since the second entry has more matching words and was labeled as “ham” in the database, our spam detection AI will correctly copy this label for our friend’s email about the Guardian Nigeria.

 As it turns out,

 With this example, we have defined our first AI algorithm.
 In fact, let’s look a little closer at the word “algorithm”.
 It is used a lot in conjunction with AI or with any complex automated system—often to the point that it sounds a little arcane and ominous.
 However, at the end of the day an algorithm is nothing more than a formal set of instructions that have to be carried out to calculate a result based on some input data.
 Our algorithm in this article could be described as follows: